Ernst Grube Stadium: History

+In 5 November 1933 Germany played a friendly match against Norway (2:2) on the site of the stadium which was named Stadion am Gübser Damm.

-After World War II the city of Magdeburg planned to erect a sports center consisting among others of a stadium with a capacity for 80,000 people and a natatorium.
-However, the city was unable to acquire the site originally intended and so the project was abandoned.
+After the Second World War, the city of Magdeburg planned to erect a sports center consisting among others of a stadium with a capacity for 80,000 people and a natatorium.
+However, the city was unable to acquire the site originally intended and so the initial project was abandoned.
 Instead, the city decided to build a new stadium east of the Elbe river, at the site of the SV Victoria 96 Magdeburg stadium.
 In order to erect the stands, about 5.3 Mcuft of rubble were transported from the ruins of the city.
 The stadium was equipped with an athletics track and was opened in front of a crowd of 40,000 on September 18, 1955.

 Over the years, it was upgraded several times, parts of the stands were put under a roof, and floodlights were installed.
 However, after the reunification of Germany the stadium gradually fell into disrepair and in 2004 the city council decided to build a new one at the same site.
 The Ernst-Grube-Stadion was demolished between March and June 2005, and construction of the new stadium began on July 4, 2005.